CrypTools/BitShiftCipher/README.md

     0b01000010000010000000 # O is 79, 79 % 12 = 7, so we add 7 zeros.
 ```

-After each character is encoded, we add it to an array and reverse the key to make cryptanalysis harder.
+After each character is encoded, we add it to an array and reverse the key to make frequency analysis harder.

 Let's say the next character in our string is `B`, our key now is `OY`, as it was reversed.